 Dr. Harland: 604.943.7421

 Get periodic updates about dental health and news from Tsawwassen Place Dental Clinic.

 "Dr. Leslie and his team has been incredible to work with over the years.
 I've had quite a few dental emergencies over the years from competitive sports and they have been available and helpful every single time at any notice.
 Appreciate very much the excellent service!"

 "Nice staff works here.
 Always very friendly.
 Explains what your challenges are and how to prevent things from getting worse.
 I will continue to go here for my cleanings and dental work from Dr. Larry.
 Nice guy."

 Just call us or use our convenient online form to request an appointment.

 Our high quality full service dental practice is located in Delta (Tsawwassen) BC, serving the surrounding areas of 56th Street Tsawwassen, South Delta, Point Roberts, Boundary Bay and Ladner.
-We provide dental services, cosmetic dentistry and related services to children, families and adults.
+Dr. Tom Greene and Dr. Sarah Harland provide dental services, cosmetic dentistry and related services to children, families and adults.
 Schedule an Appointment

-Dr. Larry Leslie and Dr. Tom Greene are experienced dentists living in the community who are equally dedicated to providing high quality dental care.
+Dr. Sarah Harland (who recently took over the practice of Dr. Larry Leslie) and Dr. Tom Greene are experienced dentists living in the community who are equally dedicated to providing high quality dental care.
 They maintain separate practices within the shared offices of Tsawwassen Place Dental Clinic.
 Patient education forms an important part of both their practices, and they are devoted to helping their patients maintain optimal oral health.
 Learn more

 We send periodic updates that help educate you about dental health and news about Tsawwassen Place Dental Clinic.
 You may unsubscribe at any time.